Published:

 Supply Still Tight, And Prices Still High in Seattle

-So it seems there is general agreement that Seattle is not in a real estate bubble in 2022, and that one does not appear likely.
-Sure, we’ve seen rapidly rising home prices in the area from 2012 to mid-2018, and again from mid-2019 until now.
+So it seems there is general agreement that Seattle is not in a real estate bubble in 2026, and that one does not appear likely.
+Sure, we’ve seen rapidly rising home prices in the area over the past decade.

 Prices did not rise because of speculation.
 They rose because a lot of people want to live in the Seattle area, due to its strong economy and job market, its outdoor beauty, and other attractive features.
-And those who are using mortgage loans to buy a home are better qualified than in the past.
+And those who are using mortgages in Seattle to buy a home are better qualified than in the past.

 The supply-and-demand situation is a story of extremes, particularly on the supply side.
 Strong demand and chronically low inventory have put tremendous upward pressure on home prices in recent years.
 That’s why the metro area has experienced double-digit increase in house values — per year – over the past few years (excluding June 2018 to July 2019).

-Right now, there’s only a 0.41-month supply of available homes for sale.
+Right now, there’s only a 2.2-month supply of available homes for sale.
 That’s far from a “balanced” market of anywhere from 5- to 6-months’ supply.

 Other challenges remain for home buyers in the Seattle area.
 Home prices are still pretty expensive for the average homebuyer, especially when compared to the national average price of a home.